Updated 02-18-21

 ---------

 Ned has reviewed the list and added notes.
-An interview with Ned was broadcast on February 3, 2001 (transcript at http://www.gdhour.com/transcripts/lagin.010203.html ) and his published interview with David Gans from August, 2001 appears in the book "Conversations with the Dead".
-He has received and listened to recordings of many but not all relevant performances, performances which he had not heard at the time of the interviews (11-05-70, 11-08-70, 11-21-70, 02-18-71, 04-8-71, and other concert recordings).
-Some complete shows (02-18-71, 04-8-71) which he had played, and which he only identified minimally or partially in the Gans interview as the performances and/or only songs he thought remarkable are more fully documented here.
+He has received and listened to recordings of many but not all relevant performances, performances which he had not heard at the time of his 2001 interviews by David Gans (11-05-70, 11-08-70, 11-21-70, 02-18-71, 04-8-71, and other concert recordings).
+Some complete shows (02-18-71, 04-8-71) which he had played, and which he only identified minimally or partially in those interviews as the performances and/or only songs he thought remarkable are more fully documented here.
 Where he did not remember, or was not sure about shows or other events, he qualified or asked that those listings be eliminated.

 "Seastones" recording, mixing, mastering, and practice sessions for the period 1970-1975 are mostly undocumented and further research is needed.
 Most of the "Seastones" sessions and electronic jams at Mickey Hart's ranch in the summers of 1970, 1971, 1972, and 1973 were recorded.
 These are presumed to be lost.